Brandon-Banh-858/ComputingTech2025T3/README.md

 -   Please consider the scope of the project and what is able to be offered within the  timeframe - Mr Clark will talk you through this aspect of the project.
 This may be too complicated (especially the messaging), but I will attempt to make this work.
 If I don't have enough time, then I'll change the requirements to focus on pre-built tutorials rather than messaging.

-Client: developer presents their understanding of the project and talks through whether the project is achievable and issues with the scope.